Menu

 When You Live in England: Final Thoughts

 Ask yourself if a life in England sounds like your cup of tea.
-Every country has its PROS and CONS.
+Of course, every country has its pros and cons.

 Come over and find out for yourself.
 Living in a foreign country is a bit like any relationship.
 Things you love, things you don’t, things you can live with and things you won’t.
 You won’t know unless you try!